 The Lithuanian Film Centre, established in May, 2012, is a state institution under the Ministry of Culture of the Republic of Lithuania.
 The Centre operates under the Film Law (amended in 2011).

 The aim of the Centre is to participate in designing an effective film and audiovisual sector policy and to foster the sustainability of the Lithuanian film industry.

-PISF is the newest film institute in Europe, established in 2005 in accordance with the new cinematography law, passed by Polish Parliament.
+PISF was established in 2005.
 It is set up similarly to the mechanisms of film industry support existing in many countries of Europe.
 The Institute’s principal task is to provide the Polish film industry with the modern mechanism of support – from the development of projects, production, promotion, distribution and circulation of Polish and European films.
 We support films from concept to screen, with particular emphasis on international co-productions.